-Woman who leaked secret report on Russian hacking gets five years
+Government worker Reality Winner jailed five years after tucking secret Russian hacking report in tights and leaking it

 The judge’s sentence was in line with a plea agreement between Winner’s defence team and prosecutors, who recommended she serve five years and three months behind bars.

-Prosecutors said in a court filing that punishment would amount to “the longest sentence served by a federal defendant for an unauthorised disclosure to the media”.
+Prosecutors said in a court filing that punishment would amount to "the longest sentence served by a federal defendant for an unauthorised disclosure to the media."

-Among other leak cases cited by prosecutors in court documents, the stiffest prior sentence was three years and seven months in prison given to former FBI explosives expert Donald Sachtleben.

-Secret information he leaked included intelligence he gave to the Associated Press for a story about a US operation in Yemen in 2012.

 Winner spent a year in jail before reaching a plea agreement with prosecutors.